The average US household wastes about $2000/year on discarded food.1

 Much of this waste can be avoided:

-trust your eyes and nose more than 'sell by', 'best by' and 'freshest if used by' dates.
-These are arbitrary, have no bearing on food safeety, and result in much good food being discarded.
-USDA Food Product Dating
+'sell by', 'best by' and 'freshest if used by' dates are arbitrary, have no bearing on food safety, and result in unnecessary waste.
+Trust your eyes and nose.
+See USDA Food Product Dating

 Curbside food waste collection service is provided by the following companies: